Renaissance sackbuts

 Tenor sackbut after Anton Schnitzer the Elder, Nuremberg 1579.

-Model in MDC Extra.
+Version in MDC Extra.
 The slide braces are clearly recognizable as hinges with horse head locks.

-Tenor trombone
+Tenor sackbut

 after Hainlein